 Up The Down Staircase Book Cover

 Isn't That A Great Title?

 At first glance, the book's title might seem a little quirky.
-And in the 1960s, I guess it was, at least to those who didn't spend time in the company of teenage high school kids.
+And in the 1960s, I guess it was, at least to those who didn't spend time in the company of teenagers and high school kids.

 Then again the title might have brought back a distant high school memory to some readers, stirring their curiosity enough to read the blurb on the book cover, then buy the book.
-Her book was published in 1965 and to date has sold over 6 million copies, spending 64 consecutive weeks on the New York Times bestseller list.
+Her book was published in 1965, sold over 6 million copies, and spent 64 consecutive weeks on the New York Times bestseller list.
 Not bad for quirky!